RareByteStream/RareByteStream/README.md

   I’m interested in Software Development with high emphasis on GUI Development and User Interface Engineering.
   I am also highly interested in Networking and Filesystem Level programming.
-  My interest in databases are a little lower compared to those above, because data storage can be performed in filesystem in small scale applications.
+  My interest in databases are a little lower compared to those above, because data storage can be performed in filesystem in many applications.

   I’m looking to collaborate on any project that i can learn to do things better while also adding value.
   I don't contribute to projects to learn something from scratch unless it's a very narrow scope,